Idham2402/Qualification-Round-IHACK-2024/Web Security Challenge/Character Journey/README.md

 ![image](https://github.com/user-attachments/assets/8d96aeaa-bff8-44c6-8212-4f920991c660)

 Yep!
 It works!
 So, all I need to do now is enumerate until I found admin's credential.
-Lets fire up Burp and send it to Intruder
+Lets fire up Burp and send it to Intruder.

 As usual, add the "§" symbol at our payload and set the payload settings to use numbers.
 In this case, I chose from 0 to 100 for early testing.